XAnshumanX/Airbnb-EDA-Projects/README.md

 The objective of this project was to:

-Conduct Exploratory Data Analysis (EDA) on NYC Airbnb listings data to derive actionable insights related to pricing, reviews, host activities, and neighborhood dynamics.
-Clean and wrangle data to prepare it for analysis and visualize key trends in the Airbnb market.
-Provide insights that inform strategies for hosts and potential investors.
-Project Files Description
+To perform an in-depth exploratory data analysis (EDA) on Airbnb hotel booking data to identify trends, booking behaviors and customer segmentation to support strategic decision-making.

 ## Project Steps :